blerou/turbulence.php/README.markdown

 When `-path` parameter presents only files (classes) under `src/` will be calculated.

 If everything went well a `viewer.html` will be generated under output (`/tmp/output`).
-It has no external dependency, so just launch it in your favorite browser.
+It has no external dependency, so just launch it with your favorite browser.

 		google-chrome /tmp/output/viewer.html